TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 The setup is similar to what has been outlined in detail with enetcache above: We add properties to the `composer.json <https://github.com/TYPO3/styleguide/blob/master/composer.json>`_ file to make it a valid root composer.json defining a project.
-The `require-dev` section is a bit longer since we additionally need `codeception <https://codeception.com/>`_ to run acceptance tests, and specify a couple of additional core extensions for a basic TYPO3 instance.
+The `require-dev` section is a bit longer as we also need `codeception <https://codeception.com/>`_ to run acceptance tests and specify a couple of additional core extensions for a basic TYPO3 instance.
 We additionally add an `app-dir` directive in the extra section.

 Next, we have another iteration of `runTests.sh <https://github.com/TYPO3/styleguide/blob/master/Build/Scripts/runTests.sh>`_ and `docker-compose.yml <https://github.com/TYPO3/styleguide/blob/master/Build/testing-docker/docker-compose.yml>`_ that are
-quite a bit longer than the versions of enetcache to handle the functional and acceptance tests setups, too.
+longer than the versions of enetcache to handle the functional and acceptance tests setups, too.

-With this in place we can already run unit tests:
+With this in place we can run unit tests:

 .. code-block:: shell